Ajrakhpur: A Village Built Around a Craft

 Faizan credits his grandfather as the man who shaped everything he knows.
 Dr Ismail Mohammad Khatri is one of the most significant figures in the history of ajrakh.
 Not only a master printer but a central figure in the community’s relocation after the 2001 earthquake, when their village of Dhamadka was destroyed and Ajrakhpur was established.

-He was awarded an honorary doctorate in Art by De Montfort University in Leicester in recognition of his contribution to the craft and to its study.
+He was awarded an honorary doctorate in Art by De Montfort University in Leicester in recognition of his contribution to the craft.

 That history goes back much further.
 Faizan’s ancestors came from Sindh, settling eventually in Dhamadka, and the ajrakh tradition travelled with them intact - first to Dhamadka, then, after the earthquake, to Ajrakhpur.